 Splunk is designed for both real-time analysis and performing searches over historical data.
 In fact, Splunk is listed as a fast and versatile network monitoring tool.
 The tool offers a user-friendly interface featuring a strong search function to monitor applications conveniently.
 Though Splunk is a paid app, you can find its free versions to download.
 However, the free version is available with limited functionalities.
 Therefore, Splunk is an excellent tool for those who have a good budget.
 Optionally, who has a strong client base who can invest in Splunk?

 OSSEC is among the open-source intrusion detection services that offer real-time analytics for various system security events.
 The tool can be configured differently for monitoring potential sources of entry and access, involving files, rootkits, logs, registries, and processes.
 This tool is also available for a variety of platforms, like Linux, Windows, Mac, BSD, and VMWare ESX as the OSSEC user community leverages quality support for the network users.

 In the final analysis…

 With various news becoming the highlight everywhere it’s important to realize that online reputation is everything.
 Consequently, different cyber-attacks and data breaches are causing massive threats to organizations across the world.
 In fact, data breaches rank among the top three threats to global data stability.
-As a consequence, the average cost of a data breaches has reached to $3.86 million.
-Apart from the financial costs, reputation is worst hit and some can’t recover even.
+As a consequence, the average cost of a data breach has reached $3.86 million.
+Apart from the financial costs, reputation is the worst hit and some can’t recover even.
 So, as a solid cybersecurity strategy for any organization, Cyber Security Tools are worth the investment.
 So, if you have decided to improve Network security, start with practicing Cyber Security Tools and Top Cyber Security Tips.